 What causes high cholesterol?

 Some people have high cholesterol due to lifestyle choices, such as being overweight, lack of exercise, eating the wrong foods or drinking too much alcohol.
 While others have an inherited condition, which makes them have unusually high levels of cholesterol from birth.
-This is called Familial Hypercholesterolaemia (or FH).
+This is called Familial Hypercholesterolaemia (FH).

 How common is Familial Hypercholesterolaemia?

-Familial Hypercholesterolaemia (FH) affects from around 1 person in 200 to 1 in 500.
+Familial Hypercholesterolaemia (FH) affects from around 1 person in 250.
 People with FH have higher levels of ‘bad cholesterol’ in their blood, because their livers can’t break it down.
 This may lead to an increased risk of heart attack and stroke in later life.
 (2)

 How will I know if I have high cholesterol or FH?

 A simple blood test will tell you if you have high cholesterol.
-If a family member has had a heart attack, or developed heart disease, at an early age (under 55 for male relatives; and under 60 for female), seek further medical advice from your doctor.
+If a family member has had a heart attack or stroke, or developed heart disease, at an early age (under 55 for male relatives; and under 60 for female), seek further medical advice from your doctor.
 You may be advised to have a genetic test to see if you have inherited FH.

 What can I do to minimise my risk of stroke?

 For most people, making a few simple lifestyle changes can help reduce their cholesterol, thereby lowering the chance of heart attack and stroke.
-This includes: eating heart-healthy foods; losing weight; taking regular exercise; quitting smoking; and drinking in moderation.
+This includes eating heart-healthy foods; losing weight; taking regular exercise; quitting smoking; and minimizing or even totally refusing alcohol consumption.
 Others, especially those diagnosed with FH, will need to take medication to keep their cholesterol levels under control.
 Talk to your doctor about a treatment plan that works for you.

-1. National Heart Lung and Blood Institute.
+- National Heart Lung and Blood Institute.
 What is Cholesterol?
 Available at: https://www.nhlbi.nih.gov/health/health-topics/topics/hbc.
-Accessed: October 2016.
+4 Jan 2021.